-NIH SciEd 2012 was the first NIH-wide conference for science education projects funded by the National Institutes of Health.
-The 93 projects represented at the conference were funded by the following programs:
+NIH SciEd 2013, held May 13-16, 2013 in Omaha, Nebraska, was the second NIH-wide conference for science education projects funded by the National Institutes of Health.
+The 76 projects represented at the conference were funded by the following programs:

 - Science Education Partnership Award (SEPA), Office of Research Infrastructure Programs (ORIP), Division of Program Coordination, Planning and Strategic Initiatives (DPCPSI), Office of the Director